AlchemyViewer/3p-zlib-ng/README.md

 ## Submodules

-This repository vendors boost using submodules.
+This repository vendors zlib-ng using submodules.
 Be sure to pull them when cloning or updating this repository.

 Fresh clone:
 ```